Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

 ---
-title: Why you should consider Gatsby JS for your JAMstack website
+title: Why you should consider Gatsby JS for your Jamstack website
 description: >-
-  There are a number of options to choose from but, since JAMstack development focuses on lean, fast loading & performance with a focus on static elements, the generator you choose becomes a key driver of this process.
+  There are a number of options to choose from but, since Jamstack development focuses on lean, fast loading & performance with a focus on static elements, the generator you choose becomes a key driver of this process.
 That’s why we recommend Gatsby.
 slug: why-you-should-consider-gatsby-js-for-your-jamstack-website